Wiyala

 Kangaroo Skin Bag

-Kangaroo skin bags, also called "Dilly Bags" or "Wayal," were crafted by Aboriginal ancestors to carry food, tools, and other essentials.
-Renowned for their durability and flexibility, these bags also had deep cultural significance.
-They were integral to ceremonies and symbolized a strong connection to Country and community.
-After rituals, tools stored in these bags were often buried at the base of a tree, honoring the land and upholding traditions.
-Today, they serve as enduring symbols of Aboriginal resourcefulness and respect for nature.
+Kangaroo skin bags, also known as "Dilly Bags" or "Wayal," are important Aboriginal artifacts crafted by ancestral peoples to carry food, tools, and other essentials.
+Celebrated for their durability and flexibility, these kangaroo skin bags also hold deep cultural heritage significance.
+They played a vital role in ceremonies and symbolized a strong connection to Country and community.
+Following rituals, tools stored in these bags were often buried at the base of a tree, honoring the land and upholding traditions.
+Today, they stand as enduring symbols of Aboriginal resourcefulness and respect for nature.

 Kangaroo Cloaks